Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: Concluding Remarks

-Another limitation of the proposed method is that it only models a specific type of cheating, i.e., item preknowledge due to the leakage of items.
-It does not handle other types of cheating behaviors, such as copying others' answers, electronic transmission of data, hiring stand-ins, and bribing test administrators to correct one's answers.
-In fact, to investigate different types of cheating behaviors, different sources of information are needed and suitable statistical methods remain to be developed.
-For example, to detect copying behavior, a statistical model is needed to characterize the similarity between the item responses from two test takers, possibly taking into account their response process information (e.g., response time), seat locations in a test center, etc. We leave these problems for future investigation.
+{Limitations of the proposed method have been discussed in Section~\ref{subsubsec:cheating}. as well as its robustness against model misspecification in Section~\ref{subsec:studyII}.} Another limitation is that it only models a specific type of cheating, i.e., preknowledge due to item leakage.
+It does not handle other types of cheating behaviours, such as copying others' answers, electronic transmission of data, hiring stand-ins, and bribing test administrators to correct one's answers.
+To investigate different types of cheating behaviours, different sources of information are needed and suitable statistical methods remain to be developed.
+For example, to detect copying behaviour, a statistical model is needed to characterise the similarity between the item responses from two test takers, possibly taking into account their response process information (e.g., response time), seat locations in a test centre, etc. We leave these problems for future investigation.